-The Commission's second draft rule amends clause 3.8.22 of the NER.
+The Commission's final rule amends clause 3.8.22 of the NER.
 Clauses 3.8.22(c)(1)-(3) are currently classified as civil penalty provisions under clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations (Regulations).
-The second draft rule amends clause 3.8.22(c)(3) and introduces new clause 3.8.22(ca).
+The final rule amends clause 3.8.22(c)(3) and introduces new clause 3.8.22(ca).

-If the Commission makes a final rule in the form of the draft rule, it will be recommending to the COAG Energy Council that clauses 3.8.22(c)(1)-(3) continue to be classified as civil penalty provisions in the Regulations and that clause 3.8.22(ca) be classified as a civil penalty provision.
+The Commission will be recommending to the COAG Energy Council that clauses 3.8.22(c)(1)-(3) continue to be classified as civil penalty provisions in the Regulations and that clause 3.8.22(ca) be classified as a civil penalty provision.
 This is because this will encourage relevant parties to comply with these provisions.